HannaKamil/hotel-inventory-api/README.md

 To sort hotels by name or price in ascending or descending order, use the following endpoints:

-## Sort Hotels

-Sort hotels by name or price in ascending or descending order.

 ### Sort by Name:

 - **Descending Order:**